mmbman/Katagiri/1984-05-14-Two-Kinds-of-Nowness.md

 **Person:** Yeah, that makes sense to me.

-**Katagiri:** So from moment to moment, you create.
+**Katagiri Roshi:** So from moment to moment, you create.
 So if you see something wrong, you have to correct [it], and then next moment you have to follow the scheduled time, as best as you can, instead of creating mental affliction constantly.
 We always add mental affliction to each moment that you follow the stream of time, because we have to oar the boat. *Oar the boat* is you create the world.
 You have to use time constantly.
 That is your world.
 But your world is not exactly right, it’s not exactly wrong.
 You have to keep your eyes open to watch what’s going on, whether your life is exactly fitting into the rhythm of the stream of time.
 Because it is pretty easy for us to add mental affliction to just the rhythm of the stream.
 That’s why you have to oar the boat; simultaneously it is something wrong or it is something right.
 But it is not a “big deal,” anyway, whatever you see.
 So you have to live with all sentient beings in peace and harmony.
 Very naturally, you have to follow the stream of time.
 That is “nowness operating time.”
 That’s what *I* say.

 Is that alright?
 Any other argument?